Kumar (Singaporean entertainer): Early life

-Kumar was born on 10 August 1968 to a South Indian Mudaliar emigrant father from Madras and a Singaporean mother.
-His father, Chinna Dorai, arrived in Singapore in the mid-1960s and worked as a caretaker for the Society for the Prevention of Cruelty to Animals (SPCA).
-When Kumar was four, his parents divorced; he was raised by his mother's younger sister, Rani Vyarakannoo, a policewoman, who eventually became his step-mother.
-According to Kumar, his father became an alcoholic after his mother left and he became abusive to his children because "the only thing that reminded him of the failed marriage were the kids".
+Kumar was born on 10 August 1968 to a South Indian Mudaliar Tamil father from Madras and a Singaporean-born Tamil mother.
+His father, Chinna Dorai, moved to Singapore in the 1960s and worked for the Society for the Prevention of Cruelty to Animals (SPCA).
+Kumar's parents separated when he was young, and he and his sisters were subsequently raised by his stepmother, who was his biological mother's younger sister.
+Kumar has spoken publicly about experiencing abuse during his childhood.